GeotechCompanybq/AxonAi-2/security.md

 - We will keep you informed of our progress.
 - We will publicly acknowledge your contribution (if you wish) once the vulnerability has been fixed.

-Thank you for helping keep Dey Weaver secure!
+Thank you for helping keepAxon Ai secure!